 - Deep Site Copy

 - Unpublish when Moving, Renaming, or Expiring Assets

 - Inline Regions

 - System Import/Export

 - History Menu

-Cascade 7 introduces the concept of Modules -- components that make it easier for end users to add dynamic content to their pages without programming.
+Cascade 7 introduces the concept of Modules, or general purpose components that make it easier for end users to generate dynamic content that would normally require more technical expertise.